For prospective students interested in studying international law in Japan

 Information on the MEXT scholarship (This is a link to a webpage of Kobe University)

-Current students' work: We are going strong!
+Graduate students' work: We are going strong!

 -